-When any child or young person becomes the subject of a conference, local procedures require all other children in the family are considered.
+When any child becomes the subject of a conference, local procedures require all other children in the family are considered.
 It may well be that staff will be required to provide information on children with whom there appear to be no direct concerns.

 Staff may contribute to the process of risk assessment and the decision about the child being in receipt of a child protection plan.
+This will be undertaken using the signs of safety model.
+For more information about signs of safety discuss with the allocated social worker or the independent chair prior to the meeting.